Peeragogy/Peeragogy.github.io/workscape.md

 Some of those consumer applications are simple to replicate in-house.
 Others are not.
 You can’t afford to replicate Facebook or Google behind your firewall.
-That said, there are lots of applications you can implement at reasonable cost.
-Be skeptical if your collaborative infrastructure that doesn’t include these minimal functions:
+That said, there are lots of applications you can implement at a reasonable cost.
+Be skeptical if your collaborative infrastructure doesn’t include these minimal functions:

 **Profiles** - for locating and contacting people with the right skills and background.
 Profile should contain photo, position, location, email